2024–25 Delaware Fightin' Blue Hens women's basketball team

-The 2024–25 Delaware Fightin' Blue Hens women's basketball team represents the University of Delaware during the 2024–25 NCAA Division I women's basketball season.
-The Fightin' Blue Hens, led by third-year head coach Sarah Jenkins, play their home games at the Bob Carpenter Center in Newark, Delaware as members of the Coastal Athletic Association (CAA).
+The 2024–25 Delaware Fightin' Blue Hens women's basketball team represented the University of Delaware during the 2024–25 NCAA Division I women's basketball season.
+The Fightin' Blue Hens, led by third-year head coach Sarah Jenkins, played their home games at the Bob Carpenter Center in Newark, Delaware as members of the Coastal Athletic Association (CAA).

 This will be Delaware's final season as members of the Coastal Athletic Association, as they will be moving to Conference USA, starting in the 2025–26 season.

 Previous season

 The Fightin' Blue Hens finished the 2023–24 season 11–20, 7–11 in CAA play, to finish in a tie for ninth place.
 They were defeated by eventual tournament champions Drexel in the second round of the CAA tournament.